CleverCloud/documentation/content/changelog/2024-01-10-documentation-changelog.md

 excludeSearch: true
 ---

 A changelog has been [added](/changelog) to our [Developer Center](/).
-It will be regularly updated by the Clever Cloud teams to to give you an overview of our new features, but also changes made and deprecations planned on the platform.
+It will be regularly updated by the Clever Cloud teams to give you an overview of our new features, but also changes made and deprecations planned on the platform.